crodrigoquero/C4Imaging/docs/HI_JUNIOR_DEVELOPER.md

 # Welcome to the Project

-If you are a __junior developer__, first of all I want to give you special thanks for your interest in this project.
+If you are a __Junior Developer__, first of all I want to give you special thanks for your interest in this project.

 I hope this document helps you to clarify the benefits you are about to get from this project.

 This project is __not difficult__ at all as it has many entry levels.
 Creating a windows service (a workflow node in the terminology of this project) is not rocket science.
 You can achieve it with a medium level in C #, depending of course, on what you want that service to carry out.

+## Why To Contrbute

 In short, keep in mind that: